arunprabus/frontend-config-app/README.md

 - **File handling** with secure upload and storage
 - **Responsive UI/UX** with clean, professional design
 - **Production-ready code** with error handling and validation
+- **Comprehensive testing** with unit tests and smoke tests
+- **Developer documentation** with code comments and contribution guidelines
+- **Docker containerization** with multi-service orchestration
+- **Production deployment** ready with health checks and monitoring

 ## 🚀 Production Deployment